Skip to main content

 Open in reports

 To decide whether a detected anomaly is really an issue in the context of your business, select Open in Report in the upper-right corner of the cost anomaly chart.
-It will open a cloud analytics report that groups costs by SKUs and uses anomaly properties (billing account, scope, service, attribution) as filters.
+It will open a cloud analytics report that groups costs by SKUs and uses the provider, service, billing account, project/account ID, and attribution as filters.
+Select Run report to see the result.

 Tip